top of page

 The iconic Constantin Stanislavsky believed Opera singers should "combine the art of living a role with its musical form and the technique of singing."

-The purpose of this workshop is to present an introduction to the foundation of the singing actor's craft.
+The purpose of this workshop is to present the foundation of the singing actor's craft.

 Learn to answer the Who, What, Where, When, and Why of your character, your understanding of the text, and how these answers propel your character's actions and reactions.